 Sudden occlusion of the superior mesenteric artery causes acute mesenteric ischemia, a surgical emergency that carries a high mortality rate.

-The left renal vein can be compressed between the superior mesenteric artery and the abdominal aorta, resulting in nutcracker syndrome.
+The left renal vein can be compressed between the angle formed by the superior mesenteric artery and the abdominal aorta, resulting in nutcracker syndrome.
 Symptoms may include hematuria, abdominal pain, and left testicular pain in men or left lower quadrant pain in women.
 These symptoms are due to the occlusion of the left gonadal vein, which drains into the left renal vein.

 Superior mesenteric artery syndrome occurs when the third and fourth portions of the duodenum become compressed between the abdominal aorta and the superior mesenteric artery.
 Its symptoms include early satiety, nausea, vomiting, and sharp postprandial abdominal pain due to small bowel obstruction.

-Superior mesenteric artery syndrome is also known as Wilkie syndrome.
-It is a rare disorder that results in compression of the vessel.
+Superior mesenteric artery syndrome, also known as Wilkie syndrome, is a rare disorder that results in compression of the vessel.
 It is believed that there is an acute angulation of the superior mesenteric artery which results in compression between the third part of the duodenum and the abdominal aorta.
 The syndrome is known to occur in patients with low body weight, most notably young children.